-ORCA Business Products^{xvi} - Employers can contract with Metro to provide ORCA cards as subsidized passes for their employees for access to public transportation services, including bus, commuter rail, Link light rail, streetcar, ferry, water taxi, vanpool/vanshare, and guaranteed ride home service.
+ORCA Business Productsxvi - Employers can contract with Metro to provide ORCA cards as subsidized passes for their employees for access to public transportation services, including bus, commuter rail, Link light rail, streetcar, ferry, water taxi, vanpool/vanshare, and guaranteed ride home service.

 Employers can select a comprehensive program or a flexible package to suit their needs.

-ORCA LIFT - A new reduced transit fare that provides a discounted rate of \$1.50 per trip for residents who earn less than 200-percent of the federal poverty rate, which is currently \$23,340 for a one-person household.
-Reduced fares will be available March 1, 2015 for riders who qualify.
+ORCA LIFT - ((A new)) This is a program that provides reduced transit fare that provides a discounted rate of \$1.50 per trip for residents who earn less than 200-percent of the federal poverty rate, which is currently \$23,340 for a one-person household.xvii ((Reduced fares will be available March 1, 2015 for riders who qualify)).
 ORCA LIFT is one of the largest programs of its kind in the United States.

-Information on ORCA LIFT can be found at:
+Information on ORCA LIFT can be found at: http://metro.kingcounty.gov/programs-projects/orca-lift/

-http://metro.kingcounty.gov/programs-projects/orca-lift/